-Before you leave on your trip, making sure your home is safe is an area that some travelers forget to give a little thought to.
-You don't have to throw steel bars up on all your windows and doors, just give a little extra thought to the below ideas and you will feel a lot better that you will return home to a house just as you left it.
+Before you leave on your trip, make sure your home is vacation ready too.
+Home burglary prevention can be as simple as doing a little maintance You don’t have to throw steel bars up on all your windows and doors, just give a little extra thought to the below ideas and you will feel a lot better that you will return home to a house just as you left it.

 Tour your house before becoming a tourist.
 Make sure all windows and doors are locked before you leave, including doors to the house from the garage or porches.
 Don’t forget outbuildings and sheds that might have items that are valuable or handy to use to break into the house.